The Top 10 Healthiest Foods for Kids

 Anyone who's ever tried to feed a child (something other than cereal or ice cream) knows that they don't always eat what you want them to.
 It's stressful trying to figure out what to make to nourish their tiny bodies.
 Plus, just because it gets served doesn't mean your kids will eat it.
 But kids need nutritious food-healthy fats for their brains, calcium for their bones, and all the vitamins and minerals vegetables offer-and more.
-To take out some of the stress and make sure you're offering your child the healthiest foods, we compiled expert tips for mealtimes as well as a list of the top 10 healthy foods for kids.
+To take out some of the stress and make sure you're offering your child nutrient-dense foods, we compiled expert tips for mealtimes and a list of the top 10 healthy foods for kids.

-These 10 foods are not only super-healthy for your kids (and for you!), but are also versatile and easy to prepare.
+These 10 foods are not only healthy for your kids (and for you!) but are also versatile and easy to prepare.

 Pictured Recipe: Toaster-Oven Tostadas

-Beans are a humble superfood.
+Beans are a very nutritious food.
 They're loaded with protein and fiber, plus they're cheap and take little time to prepare.
 Buy low-sodium canned beans such as black beans, chickpeas or kidney beans.
 Simply open the can, rinse them to remove extra sodium and add to any dish.
 "Replacing ground beef with beans in a quesadilla or tossing beans with pasta helps maintain high-quality, lean protein while adding a key nutrient: fiber," says Andrews.
-There are pastas made from beans too, look for brands like Banza, Pow and Tolerant Foods.
+There are pastas made from beans too.
 "Kids ages 4 to 8 need around 25 grams of fiber a day, and most products marketed directly to kids, like fruit snacks and cheese crackers, contain little if any.
 Fiber helps promote healthy digestion and helps your kids feel fuller, longer, so they aren't asking you for a snack 5 minutes after dinner ends," says Andrews.

 Eggs also make a great starter food for babies.
-Doctors used to recommend not giving eggs until babies were 12 months old, but research now shows that introducing allergenic foods between 6 and 12 months might help prevent food allergies.
+Doctors used to recommend not giving eggs until babies were 12 months old.
+However, as of 2020, the American Academy of Allergy Asthma & Immunology states that allergenic foods like eggs can be introduced when babies are ready for solid foods, and in fact, might help prevent food allergies.

-Avocados are an easy way to get healthy fats into your child's diet.
+Avocados are full of healthy benefits and are an easy way to get healthy fats into your child's diet.
 They are high in monounsaturated fats, which decrease inflammation and keep cholesterol levels healthy.
 Fat moves through the digestive tract slowly, so it keeps kids full longer.
 But the best part of avocados?
 Their versatility.
-You can eat them with a spoon, mash on toast, throw into a smoothie, mix into chicken or tuna salad, or make a pasta sauce like avocado pesto.
-Avocados also make a great first food for babies.
+You can eat them with a spoon, mash them on toast, throw them into a smoothie, mix them into chicken or tuna salad or make a pasta sauce like avocado pesto.

 Pictured Recipe: Oven Sweet Potato Fries

 Short on time and need something nutritious?
 Wash a sweet potato, poke some holes in it and microwave it for 3-5 minutes (depending on its size).
-Slice it lengthwise, let it cool, then scoop onto your child's plate.
+Slice it lengthwise, let it cool, then scoop it onto your child's plate.
 Whether your kid is 6 months, 6 years old or 16 years old, sweet potatoes are appealing across the board (because they're sweet!).
-They're packed with vitamin A (over 300 percent daily value for an adult), fiber and potassium.
-Limiting salt and increasing potassium keeps blood pressure and hearts healthy.
+They're packed with vitamin A (over 250% daily value for an adult), fiber and potassium, per the USDA.
+Increasing potassium keeps blood pressure and hearts healthy.

-Milk helps build strong bones because it's full of calcium and vitamin D. One 8-ounce glass is also high in phosphorus, vitamin B12 and potassium, and has 8 grams of protein.
+Milk helps build strong bones because it's full of calcium and vitamin D. According to the USDA, one 8-ounce glass is also high in phosphorus, vitamin B12 and potassium, and has 8 grams of protein.
 Babies shouldn't have cow's milk until age 1.
-Offer whole milk until age 2 but keep it under 32 ounces for the day or they might be too full to eat their food.
-After age 2, kids can drink low-fat milk with a goal of three servings of dairy per day—yogurt and cheese count too.
-If your kid doesn't like cow's milk, there are a variety of alternatives on shelves today.
+Offer whole milk until age 2 but keep it under 16 ounces for the day or they might be too full to eat their food, per the CDC.
+If your kid doesn't like cow's milk, there are a variety of alternatives on shelves.
 But check the nutrition labels and choose unsweetened or plain varieties for your kids.
 Plain may have some added sugar to match the sweetness of dairy milk, which may be more palatable to tiny taste buds.
 Every alternative milk has a slightly different nutrition profile; soymilk has the most protein.
 And you'll get the same calcium and vitamin D benefit as long as the milk is fortified.

-Whole grains deliver a nutrient seriously lacking in most kids' diets: fiber.
-Fiber keeps them full and regular.
+Whole grains deliver a nutrient lacking in most kids' diets: fiber.
+Fiber keeps them full and regular, in addition to other health benefits.
 Kids need about 25 grams per day, but many snacks only contain 1-3 grams per serving.
-Look for 100-percent whole wheat or whole grain in the ingredients list (don't be fooled by front-of-pack marketing) and at least 3-5 grams of fiber per serving.
-Easy whole-grain foods for kids include oatmeal, whole-wheat pasta (try half whole-wheat, half white if they won't tolerate all whole-wheat), brown rice, and whole-wheat tortillas and bread.
+Look for 100% whole wheat or whole grain in the ingredients list and at least 3-5 grams of fiber per serving.
+High-fiber whole-grain foods for kids include oatmeal, whole-wheat pasta, brown rice, whole-wheat tortillas and whole-wheat bread.
+If your kids don't tolerate whole-wheat pasta, try half whole-wheat, half-white.
 You can also use whole-wheat flour or white whole-wheat flour when making pancakes, cookies or pizza dough.